Anscombe's quartet: Data

 The quartet is still often used to illustrate the importance of looking at a set of data graphically before starting to analyze according to a particular type of relationship, and the inadequacy of basic statistic properties for describing realistic datasets.

 The datasets are as follows.
 The x values are the same for the first three datasets.

 It is not known how Anscombe created his datasets.
-Since its publication, several methods to generate similar data sets with identical statistics and dissimilar graphics have been developed.
+Since its publication, several methods to generate similar datasets with identical statistics and dissimilar graphics have been developed.

-One of these, the Datasaurus Dozen, consists of points tracing out the outline of a dinosaur, plus twelve other data sets that have the same summary statistics.
-Datasaurus Dozen was created by Justin Matejka and George Fitzmaurice.
-The process is described in their paper “Same stats, different graphs: generating datasets with varied appearance and identical statistics through simulated annealing“.
+One of these, the Datasaurus dozen, consists of points tracing out the outline of a dinosaur, plus twelve other datasets that have the same summary statistics.

-The Datasaurus Dozen, just like Anscombe's Quartet, shows why visualizing data is important, as the summary statistics can be the same, while the data distributions can be very different.